PrasannaMaddila/prasannamaddila.github.io/_posts/2023-12-16-primer-on-groups.md

+---
+layout: post
+title: "Primer on Groups"
+categories: math
+---

 This summarises a few definitions and theorems involving groups.
 The goal is to briefly introduce enough content, so that we can quickly move on to rings.
 Consider the basic definition of a group.

 ### Groups
 <div class="defn" text="Groups">